 3. Blueprint Your Documentary

 This is the time to organize and plan how the story will be transmitted to your audience.
-The outlined story is detailed in regards to how the film will play out.
-When you have this outline clear in your head, shooting the frame is much easier because you already know what you want.
-Some ways to organize is breaking down the outline into acts and having a topic for each one.
-Each of those acts culminate in the overall message that you are trying to convey.
-There may be some tweaking along the way, but the plan is there as a guide.
+This can be in the form of an outline most commonly expressed in a set of “sequences”.
+These are detailed scenes to show how the film may play out.
+When you have this sequence outline clear in your head, shooting the frame is much easier because you already know what you want.
+This sequence outline follows the natural narrative spine of storytelling which is broken into acts which culminate in the overall message that you are trying to convey.
+There may be some tweaking along the way, but the sequence outline is there as a guide.

 4. Writing the Script